Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

 I’ll try to answer them in this section

-How to exit game?
+How to exit the game in Retropie?

-If you don’t have configured it, it must be Select+Start at the same time
+If you don’t have configured it, it must be Select+Start at the same time.

-How to change the controller configuration?
+How to change the controller configuration in Retropie?

-You may have been fast on the first boot and want to change something?
+You may have been fast on the first boot and want to change something.

-Go to this menu and hold a button on the new controller
+Same thing if you want to add another controller.
+Go to this menu and hold a button on the new controller.

-How to use a Bluetooth controller?
+How to use a Bluetooth controller with Retropie?

-It’s my favorite controller because you have the classic SNES look, with all the modern improvements (dual stick, Bluetooth, …) and it works not only on Raspberry Pi but also on any computer or smartphone.
+It’s possible to use a Bluetooth controller on RetroPie (like the 8bitdo SNES controller).
+It’s my favorite controller because you have the classic SNES look, with all the modern improvements (dual stick, Bluetooth, etc.) and it works not only on Raspberry Pi but also on any computer or smartphone.

-First, you need to set up your Retropie with a wired controller (use your keyboard if you have only a Bluetooth controller)
+First, you need to set up your Retropie with a wired controller (use your keyboard if you have only a Bluetooth controller).

-Then go to the configuration menu and choose Bluetooth > Register and Connect to Bluetooth Device
+Then go to the configuration menu and choose Bluetooth > Register and Connect to Bluetooth Device.

-Finally, select your device in the list and follow the previous instruction to configure keys
+Finally, select your device in the list and follow the previous instruction to configure keys.

 As said previously, you can read the step-by-step guide in this article, where I show you how to configure a PS4 controller on Retropie.

-How to remove games?
+How to remove games from Retropie?

-If you uploaded too many games or if you are missing space on your SD card, you can remove games from Retropie Manager
+If you uploaded too many games or if you are missing space on your SD card, you can remove games from Retropie Manager.

-Find games you want to delete in the list above, check them, and click on “Delete selected files”
+Get back to the web interface (http://IP:8000), go to Roms and choose the game system.
+Find games you want to delete in the list above, check them, and click on “Delete selected files”.

 How to save progress in a game?

-If not, you can try to use Select+R1 to save and Select+L1 to load the saved game
+Some games create a save automatically at some point, or when you use Select+Start to leave.
+If not, you can try to use Select+R1 to save and Select+L1 to load the saved game.

-What’s the default login and password?
+What’s the default Retropie login and password?

 Login: pi